corygrant/dingoPDM/docs/firmware/can.md

 For every valid settings message, a response message will be sent back.

-The response message will have a lowercase letter prefix.
+The response message will have a lowercase letter prefix and will respond on ID = Base ID + 30

 !!!
 Danger
     Insert message chart here